mandadapu-group/parallel-swap-mc/README.md

 ```

 A couple of important notes:
-- Obviously, if you want to install to a different directory, just type a different directory -DCMAKE_INSTALL_PREFIX=/path/to/installdirectory
+- If you want to install to a different directory, just type a different directory -DCMAKE_INSTALL_PREFIX=/path/to/installdirectory
 - On HOOMD-Blue's installation page, the BUILD_JIT flag is not documented but, as of v2.9.0, this is still available as part of a valid build option.

-Afterwards, you can compile:
+Afterward, you can compile:
 ```console
 $ make -j4
 ```